 All About Postage Stamp Trains

 Trix's model is correctly referred to as an F7 in their catalog, whereas Aurora inexplicably changed it to F9, which is incorrect.
-That said, the only difference between the two locomotives is the pattern of grilles along the side.
-They were both manufactured by the Electro-Motive Division of General Motors; the F7s were produced from 1949 to 1953, and the F9s from 1953 to 1960.
+That said, the only difference between the two is the pattern of grilles along the side.
+These highly-successful diesel-electric locomotives were manufactured by the Electro-Motive Division of General Motors; the F7s were produced from 1949 to 1953, and the F9s from 1953 to 1960.
+The F7 was the single most popular locomotive in its class, and saw use in both freight and passenger service on well over fifty railroads in North America.

 To my knowledge, a Pennsylvania F9-B was only available as a dummy.